AndreaHK5/calendarapp/README.md

 * type a product that already exists on create
 * pictures upload
 * navigate to a create product that does not exist has an error (not only white screen)
+* on the engagement site the goals can be added without needing top touch the mouse =)

 ## Technologies